-In stark contrast to “World Business Class,” the KLM business class flight from Amsterdam>Tel Aviv was terrible.
+In stark contrast to “World Business Class,” the KLM European business class flight from Amsterdam>Tel Aviv was effen’ terrible.

-As I soon learned, “European Business Class” means economy plus – the seats are normal economy class with the middle seat blocked out with a red plastic kid seat.
+As I soon learned, “European Business Class” means economy plus – the seats are normal economy class with the middle seat blocked out with a red plastic kid seat (WTF).
 That wasn’t the worst part: the plane was super cold, my feet froze when I put them on the floor.
-I was so tired by that point after the layover, so I just rolled up into a ball and went to sleep.
+I was so tired by that point after the layover.
+So I just rolled up into a ball and went to sleep.

 I finally arrived at Ben Gurion (TLV) Airport early in the morning around 4am.
 I was tired having not slept much for 36 hours.
 I was excited to land in the Middle East for the first time and couldn’t wait to start exploring.